 Obligation in the conditional in English is nearly always expressed using the construction would have to + bare infinitive and the sense of this form is always hypothetical.
-Unfortunately, the corresponding Catalan construction can express not only a hypothesis, but also advice, moral obligation and what seems likely and, in the latter three cases, English uses either the modal auxiliary should or the modal idiom ought to.
+Unfortunately, the corresponding Catalan construction, hauria de and variants, can express not only a hypothesis, but also advice, moral obligation and what seems likely and, in the latter three cases, English uses either the modal auxiliary should or the modal idiom ought to.
 The following examples should make this clear.